jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 2. *Maintain vision and conceptual coherence*
 3. *Core team responsible for strategic direction*

-^If you aren't familiar
+^If you aren't familiar:
-SE process represents/embodies openness of Swift
+SE process represents/embodies openness of Swift.
+Core team != App developers.
+They need our feedback to make swift better.

 ---